ropensci/roweb3/content/blog/2022-10-04-censo2017-one-year-after/index.md

 ## Unexpected use I: Substandard housing (in R)

-We can use the census data to determine where substandard housing concentrates, which means any dwelling in a condition that it endangers the life, limb, property, safety or welfare of the occupants or general public, leading to valuable insights for Public Policy.
+We can use the census data to determine where substandard housing is common, leading to valuable insights for public policy.
 That is something I never contemplated when creating the software.

 What kind of housing information can we look for in the census?
 To keep